Ocean0000000/wecc-website/README.md

-Link to view the website via Netlify: https://chesschampions.netlify.app/
+Link to view the website:
+https://chesschampions.netlify.app/